Wild dogs at Little Mombo (© Dana Allen)

 Kenya’s Masai Mara: Post rainy-season lushness (June)

 The Green Season transforms the savannahs of the Masai Mara into a vibrant landscape, perfect for private safari adventures.
-Rainy months are March to May, and November.
+Rainy months are mid-April to mid-June, and November.
 For me, June is the sweet spot as it marks the transition from the rainy season to the dry season.
 The rains have settled the dust, making the air crisp and the skies clear, but the plains are still vibrant from the rainy season.
 This is a fantastic time for wildlife photography, with green vistas and fewer tourists resulting in private safari adventures.

 Though you may encounter some rain if you travel in the rainy season, it is important to note that usually when it rains in East Africa you experience short, sharp burst of rains generally in the afternoon and then you are back to having sun.